A Reaction-Diffusion-Chemotaxis Model for Human Population Dynamics over Fractal Terrains: Chemotactic focusing on a uniform terrain with no reactions

-There are some distinctive features that the proposed model yields that are not possible from the Fisher-KPP framework.
-One of these features is a shock-wave-like spatial focusing, where an initially spread-out population will become highly focused when an attractant gradient is introduced.
-This feature can be easily illustrated through a semi-infinite one-dimensional model with an external diffusive gradient (figure~\ref{fig:sharpening}(a)).
-Following the framework of Ault et al.~\cite{ault2017diffusiophoresis} for colloids, we simplify equation~\eqref{eqn:population} to $\frac{\partial N}{\partial t} = D_N \frac{\partial^2 N} {\partial x^2 } - \frac{\partial}{\partial x} \left( v N\right)$ and equation~\eqref{eqn:attractant} to $\frac{\partial \phi}{\partial t} = D_\phi\frac{\partial^2\phi}{\partial x^2}$, where $D_N$ is the diffusivity of the population, $v=\Gamma\frac{\partial\ln\phi}{\partial x}$ is the diffusiophoretic velocity (log-sensing relationship), $\Gamma$ is the diffusiophoretic mobility, and $D_\phi$ is the diffusivity of the attractant.
-We assume attractant conditions $\phi(0,t)=\beta$, $\phi(\infty,t)=1$, and $\phi(x,0)=1$ which correspond to diffusion from a constant source at $x=0$ into a semi-infinite reservoir.
-We introduce the similarity variable $\eta=\frac{x}{\sqrt{4D_\phi t}}$ to obtain the analytical form of the attractant $\phi(\eta) = \beta + (1-\beta)\text{erf}(\eta)$ and the linear ordinary differential equation for the population $\frac{D_N}{D_\phi}N'' + 2\eta N' - \frac{\Gamma}{D_\phi}\left((\ln\phi)'N' + N(\ln\phi)''\right)=0$.
-Finally assuming an initially homogeneous population distribution, we simulate this system of equations~\cite{SI}.
-The results are summarized in figure~\ref{fig:sharpening}(b)-(c) with $\beta=0.1$. {} We set the diffusivities such that $\frac{D_N}{D_\phi} \ll 1 $ since the attractant typically diffuse faster than the population.
-The Péclet number, $\text{Pe}=\frac{\Gamma}{D_N}$, is a useful measure of the strength of advection compared to the strength of diffusivity for the population.
+We set the diffusivities such that $\frac{\kappa_n}{\kappa_\phi} \ll 1 $ since the attractant typically diffuse faster than the population.
+The Péclet number, $\text{Pe}=\frac{\chi}{\kappa_n}$, is a useful measure of the strength of advection compared to the strength of diffusivity for the population.
 In figure~\ref{fig:sharpening}(b), population is plotted versus the similarity variable for three orders of magnitude of Pe to demonstrate the intense sharpening effect of advection.
-In figure~\ref{fig:sharpening}(c), the attractant and population (normalized by maximum value) is plotted for in space and time to demonstrate the traveling shock wave behavior of a diffusiophoretic population advecting and diffusing along an external diffusive gradient.
+In figure~\ref{fig:sharpening}(c), the attractant and population (normalized by maximum value) is plotted in space and time to demonstrate the traveling shock wave behavior of a diffusiophoretic population advecting and diffusing along an external diffusive gradient.
 In the context of human population dynamics, this feature demonstrates how relatively shallow attractant gradients such as food availability or economic opportunity can lead to intense increases in population density.
 These population density increases may be desirable features for modeling the formation of urban hotspots or tendencies toward overpopulation from an initially dispersed human population.